em1e/face-detect/README.md

 2. Run `npm install`
 3. Run `npm start`

-When I start job searching, this will be added to my personal website.
+When I start job searching, this will be added to my personal website I guess.